Fair catch kick

 Elmer Oliphant holds the record for most fair catch kicks and attempts, with two goals on four attempts, all in 1921.

-The fair catch kick is a rule at the professional and high school levels of American football that allows a team that has just made a fair catch to attempt a free kick (Note: Although the National Football League (NFL) does not consider the play a free kick, the National Federation of State High School Associations (NFHS) and media analysts regard it as being a free kick.) from the spot of the catch.
+The fair catch kick is a rule in American football that allows a team that has just made a fair catch to attempt a free kick (Note: Although the National Football League (NFL) does not consider the play a free kick, the National Federation of State High School Associations (NFHS) and media analysts regard it as being a free kick.) from the spot of the catch.
 The kick must be either a place kick or a drop kick, and if it passes over the crossbar and between the goalposts of the opposing team's goal, a field goal, worth three points, is awarded to the kicking team.
 The fair catch kick has its origins in rugby football's goal from mark, which has since been abolished in both major rugby codes; a similar rule, the mark, is a major part of Australian rules football.

 The fair catch kick is considered to be an obscure rule and it is rarely attempted.
 Because most fair catches are made well out of field goal range, and a team making a fair catch has possession of the ball and a first down, it is rarely to a team's advantage to attempt a fair catch kick rather than run a play from scrimmage.
 A team may attempt a fair catch kick if it makes a fair catch when the clock expires at the end of either half, as a half must be extended in order to allow a fair catch kick attempt.
-At the professional level, the most recent successful fair catch kick (as well as the most recent attempt) was made on December 19, 2024, by Cameron Dicker of the Los Angeles Chargers against the Denver Broncos; prior to that, the last successful attempt had occurred in 1976, though there were nine unsuccessful attempts during the years in between.
+At the professional level, the most recent successful fair catch kick (as well as the most recent attempt) was made on December 19, 2024, by Cameron Dicker of the Los Angeles Chargers against the Denver Broncos.
+Prior to that, the last successful attempt occurred in 1976, though there were nine unsuccessful attempts during the years in between.